 Shortly after the Patient Protection and Affordable Care Act (PPACA) was rolled out, my family was faced with a near impossible decision.
 Our old health insurance plan, which cost $393 per month and came with an $11,000 family deductible, was being cancelled because it didn’t meet ACA requirements.
 Yet, the new Obamacare plans cost more than twice as much AND came with even higher family deductibles to boot!
 (See: Why We’re Opting Out of Obamacare)

-After a few months of digging, I discovered how some families were protecting themselves while still saving money on healthcare costs.
+After a few months of digging, I discovered how some families were planning for unforeseen medical bills.
 The answer: Healthcare sharing ministries.
-After some serious comparison shopping between sharing plans, my family joined Liberty HealthShare in January of 2014.
+After some serious comparison shopping between sharing the ministries, my family joined Liberty HealthShare in January of 2014.

 I wanted to write a Liberty HealthShare review right away, but 2015 was pretty uneventful.
 Aside from our regular annual visits, none of us went to the doctor.
 So, I didn’t have a great idea of whether the program was going to work or not.

 Fast forward to today, and we’ve been with Liberty HealthShare for three years.
 We’ve all of us seen the doctor and have even had a few procedures done.
 Now that we have some real claims history to report, a Liberty HealthShare review makes more sense.

-In this review, I’ll discuss why we joined Liberty HealthShare, the biggest benefits we’ve gained, and how it has worked so far.
+In this review, I’ll discuss why we joined Liberty HealthShare and how it has worked so far.
 I’ve also updated this piece to include the latest info and pricing for 2018.